-In 2016, the Jerónimo Martins Group was included - for the first time - in the FTSE Russel indices: FTSE4Good Global Index and FTSE4Good Europe Index.
+In 2016, the Jerónimo Martins Group was included - for the first time - in the FTSE Russell indices: FTSE4Good Global Index and FTSE4Good Europe Index.
 The FTSE4Good series was created with the objective of helping investors to incorporate ESG criteria in their investment decisions.
-The indices identify the companies that best manage these risks and they are used, for example, in structured investment products and as a performance benchmark.
+The indices are designed to measure the performance of companies demonstrating strong ESG practices.
+The FTSE4Good indices are used by a wide variety of market participants to create and assess responsible investment funds and other products.